-A survived heart attack often results in heart failure.
-Today, doctors can already stop the progression of heart failure, but they can not yet make a weak heart strong again.
+Even when someone survives a heart attack, this often results in heart failure.
+Today, doctors can sometimes stop or delay the progression of heart failure, but they cannot make a weak heart strong again.
 DZHK researchers are therefore looking for ways to regenerate the heart, for example by replacing the diseased heart tissue with heart cells grown in the laboratory.

-Congenital heart defects and heart failure are the most frequent causes of sudden cardiac death.
-The underlying processes can be very different.
-The researchers want to find out how this tragic phenomenon occurs in detail, who is particularly at risk and how sudden cardiac death can be prevented.
+Congenital heart defects and heart failure are the most frequent causes of sudden cardiac death but the underlying processes can be very different.
+Researchers want to find out how this tragic phenomenon occurs in detail, who is particularly at risk and how sudden cardiac death can be prevented.

-Cardiac arrhythmias significantly affect the quality of life, and in the case of atrial fibrillation, they can even be fatal if there is a stroke due to blood clots in the atrium.
-DZHK researchers want to improve diagnostics and are looking for treatment options for patients who do not respond to current interventional procedures.
+Abnormal heart rhythms can significantly affect a person’s quality of life, and in the case of atrial fibrillation, they can be fatal if they cause blood clots in the heart that can lead to a stroke.
+DZHK researchers want to improve diagnostics and are looking for options for patients who do not respond to current treatments.